 - Furthermore, he has been essential participant or the principal investigator to the development, design, conduction and interpretration of several phase I, phase II and phase III key clinical trials which have been conducted in metastatic colorectal and lung cancers (for drugs such gefitinib, erlotinib, cetuximab, sorafenib, regorafenib, vandetanib, MEK inhibitors).

-Currently, Professor Ciardiello leads a team of medical oncologists that are dedicated in a broad translational research programme to the preclinical development and to the transfer to the patients of novel and more effective molecular targeted approaches for the medical treatment of colorectal and non-small cell lung cancer.
+Currently, Professor Ciardiello leads a team of medical oncologists who are dedicated in a broad translational research programme to the preclinical development and to the transfer to patients of novel and more effective molecular targeted approaches for the medical treatment of colorectal and non-small cell lung cancer.

-He is an active member of several international scientific societies, including the European Society of Medical Oncology (ESMO), the American Association of Cancer Research (AACR) and the American Society of Clinical Oncology (ASCO).
+He is an active member of several international scientific societies, including the European Society for Medical Oncology (ESMO), the American Association of Cancer Research (AACR) and the American Society of Clinical Oncology (ASCO).